Conscious uncoupling for beginners

 It didn’t help that back then, I had found myself neck deep in depression.
 Partly induced by living in a place I didn’t belong.
 Partly enforced by living in a marriage that felt it had gone numb – when all I wanted was to feel.

-So how did this all begin?
+So where did this all begin?
 There are a thousand little reasons that, coming together, make for one that is big enough to want to leave.
 We didn’t fight.
 We didn’t cheat.
 In a way, it would have made it easier if we did – it’s almost harder to explain why I want to leave when, on paper, our life together seems perfectly fine.
 It is complicated.
 (Isn’t it always?)

 The best way to describe it is to say that my husband has been emotionally disengaged for a long time.
 Ever tried talking to a rock?
 At some point, I gave up asking for my needs to be met.
 I stepped back from the relationship in the hope that he would realise what was missing and step up his game.
 That day never came.
 Instead, I was left brewing in a soup of built-up resentments and hurts and finally just wanted out.